rwebaz/Browser-Lessons-Project/docs/pages/Definition-List.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Shell/Source-Shell-Links.htm){:title="Click to Visit the Source Links page of the Shell Lessons Project at GitHub pages"}{:target="_blank"} page of the Shell Lessons Project.
+- The [Project Source Links](https://mminail.github.io/Browser/Source-Browser-Links.htm){:title="Click to Visit the Source Links page of the Browser Lessons Project at GitHub pages"}{:target="_blank"} page of the Browser Lessons Project.
 Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.